-Dragon Naturally Speaking is a speech recognition software that allows you to dictate into a microphone at your computer, and the software translates your spoken words to text in real time.
-You are able to dictate directly into SOAPware 2010 in order to make data entry easier and more efficient.
+Dragon Naturally Speaking is a speech recognition software that allows the user to dictate into a microphone at the computer, and the software translates spoken words to text in real time.
+Users are able to dictate directly into SOAPware in order to make data entry easier and more efficient.

-Dragon Naturally Speaking is a separate program that works in conjunction with SOAPware 2010.
+Dragon Naturally Speaking is a separate program that works in conjunction with SOAPware.
 Contact the SOAPware Sales dept at 800.455.7627 for pricing and details.
 See the links below for illustrations of Dragon and SOAPware:

-Consider creating a docuplate for each of the 10 most common encounter types or reason for encounters in your practice.
-When creating these docuplates, go through each section and determine if you want to just have defaulted text for that section or would like to pick from a list, etc. Again, the Assessment, Plan and Medications fields are most benefited by structured information.Particularly, in the beginning, you may want to mostly use free-text into the Subjective and Objective fields.
+Consider creating a docuplate for each of the 10 most common encounter types or reason for encounters in the practice.
+When creating these docuplates, a user will need to go through each section and determine if the user wants to just have defaulted text for that section or would like to pick from a list, etc. Again, the Assessment, Plan and Medications fields are most benefited by structured information.Particularly, in the beginning, the user may want to mostly use free-text into the Subjective and Objective fields.
 This is especially the case for those converting from other free-text based EMR's.
-When you get to the Assessment field, plan to start transitioning to structured entry.
-For example, you might want to default a pick list of SMARText items Structured Dx/Assessment items containing the ICD codes needed for billing.
+When the user gets to the Assessment field, plan to start transitioning to structured entry.
+For example, a user might want to default a pick list of SMARText items Structured Dx/Assessment items containing the ICD codes needed for billing.
 Similarly, consider the same for the Plan field, and for the Medications field.
 Electronic prescribing results in the use of Structured Rx/Medications, by default.

-Another tool most use, to some degree, is to have particular SMARText items that you almost always use and rarely change already entered into starting docuplate/templates.
+Another tool most use, to some degree, is to have particular SMARText items that are almost always used, and rarely change, already entered into starting docuplate/templates.

-Once you've created these docuplates/templates for your 10 most common types of visits, just insert them into future encounter notes and edit as needed.
-You can create as many or as few docuplates as needed.
-It is all up to you and your preferences.
-You could start with 5 or with 20.
+Once a user has created these docuplates/templates for a user's 10 most common types of visits, just insert them into future encounter notes and edit as needed.
+A user can create as many or as few docuplates as needed.
+It is all up to the user.
+A user could start with 5 or with 20.

 11. Schedule Set-Up

-This section is designed to help you set up your schedule, and plan for the days to block off for various reasons (ie. vacation, conferences, catch up days, etc.) If you have numerous clinics amongst which you travel, you will want to make sure your clinic rotation is accurately reflected on your various facility schedules.
+This section is designed to help the user set up the schedule, and plan for the days to block off for various reasons (ie. vacation, conferences, catch up days, etc.) If the user has numerous clinics amongst which he or she travels, the user will want to make sure the clinic rotation is accurately reflected on all various facility schedules.

 There are three main sections here: Provider/Resource Management, Business Hours Management, and Facility Closings.

-In this area, should be a list of licensed providers for your site.
-If your provider is not already in this list, the provider likely does not have a license to the Scheduler.
+In this area, should be a list of licensed providers for the site.
+If the provider is not already in this list, the provider likely does not have a license to the Scheduler.
 This area is the location to actually activate the providers/resources that will be using the Facility.

 Working Hours Management

 This section allows the working hours for the Provider/Resource to be set for the facility.
-If you have multiple facilities, among which a Providers/Resource travel, set the days and hours that each will be working at each facility each week.
+If the user has multiple facilities, among which a Providers/Resource travel, set the days and hours that each will be working at each facility each week.
 These times that are set up will then be available for scheduling for each Provider/Resource.

 This allows the set up of regular blocks for a provider at the facility.
 For instance, if the provider regularly takes lunch from 1pm-2pm on the days she/he is at the facility, set that time from this section.